mutant-city/infrastructure/README.md

-# A basic IaaC to build a wordpress server
+# A basic IaC to build a wordpress server

 ## Notes